„If a child can’t learn the way we teach,

 Neurodiversity refers to the natural variations in brain function and behavioural traits within the human population.
 It acknowledges that differences such as ADHD, Autism, Dyslexia, Dyscalculia, and others are not deficits but unique ways of experiencing and interacting with the world.

-A neurodivergent person may face emotional, academic, and social challenges, from schooling to workplace adaptation.
+While the exact causes of neurodivergence are not fully understood, it is widely recognised that these neurological differences impact how individuals think, learn, communicate, and process emotions.
+A neurodivergent person may face emotional, academic, and social challenges—from schooling to workplace adaptation.
 However, with the right support and inclusive environments, they can develop confidence, independence, and reach their full potential.

 Illustration by Karacis Studio on Unsplash